 Part 2: Creating a Safe Space Exercise

-Goal: Co-create team norms that support trust, dialogue, and feedback.
+This exercise co-creates team norms that support trust, dialogue, and feedback.

 Use the Team Dashboard in Cloverleaf to complete the “Building Trust in Your Team” activity.